reevesj191/Macaque_Tool_Transmission/README.md

   The model was developed and implemented in Python 3.9 but it should work on earlier versions of python.
 I have also tried running the model in python 3.8 and 3.7 and it worked fine.
 I have not tried running the ABM using Anaconda but I do not see any reason that this would be an issue.

   The majority of the libraries required to run the ABM are installed when python is initially installed.
-In addition to simply installing python 3 the library agent-based modeling library Mesa must be installed.
+The agent-based modeling library Mesa must also be installed.
 This can be done using pip.

 ## Running the model